Proud to support Teenage Cancer Trust since 2012

 They set out to provide a 'teenage environment' to help young people with cancer and raised the £330,000 needed to fund it.
-On 22 November 1990, Teenage Cancer Trust's first specialist cancer unit opened at the Middlesex hospital in London. ur current charity partnerships is with Teenage Cancer Trust.
+On 22 November 1990, Teenage Cancer Trust's first specialist cancer unit opened at the Middlesex hospital in London.

 Now there are 28 specialist units and teams of expert nurses and youth support staff in the NHS hospitals across the UK, offering young people with cancer the very best care and support from the moment they are diagnosed.

 Teenage Cancer Trust relies wholly on public donations.
-They receieve no government or NHS funding at all.
+They receive no government or NHS funding at all.
 So for every £11 we raise, 75p is spent directly on delivering their services and 25p is invested in raising funds for the future.
 Click here to donate now.